Random actions of homeomorphisms of Cantor sets embedded in a line and Tits alternative: Introduction

 If we assume that the diffeomorphisms are $C^2$ and that the group is finitely generated, then we can use Sacksteder theorem to deduce that in the second case of the alternative, the group actually has a finite orbit.
+The following corollary answers a question by Funar and Neretin (see the last section of \cite{FN}) who asked whether any subgroup of the group of diffeomorphisms of a Cantor subset of the real line either had a finite orbit or contained a free subgroup on two generators.
+Observe that, when you replace $\mathrm{Diff}^2(K)$ by $\mathrm{Diff}^1(K)$, the corresponding statement does not hold anymore because of the existence of Denjoy counterexamples : the group generated by a Denjoy counterexample is a subgroup of the group of diffeomorphisms of its minimal subset and does not have any finite orbit.

 \begin{corollary} If $K\subset \R$ is a Cantor set, if $G$ is a finitely generated subgroup of $\mathrm{Diff}^2(K)$, then one of the two following properties holds. \begin{enumerate} \item either the group $G$ contains a free subgroup of rank $2$, \item or the group $G$ has at least one finite orbit. \end{enumerate} \end{corollary}